 Local Boards of Zoning Appeals (BZA) are authorized by the Tennessee Code Annotated to consider variances, special exceptions, administrative reviews, and Zoning Code interpretations.
 The BZA meets the first Tuesday of each month at 6:00 p.m. in the Commission Chambers of the Municipal and Safety Building.
 Click here to view agendas and minutes of each meeting.

 Historic Zoning Commission (HZC)

 The Johnson City Historic Zoning Commission (HZC) reviews all requests for the establishment of Historic Districts and processes applications for Certificates of Appropriateness for: 1) changes in external appearance of existing structures; 2) design of new structures and additions; and 3) for demolition of existing structures within established Historic Districts.
-The HZC meets the fourth Tuesday of each month at 5:30 p.m. in the Administrative Conference Room of the Municipal and Safety Building.
+The HZC meets the fourth Tuesday of each month at 5:30 p.m. in the Commission Chambers of the Municipal and Safety Building.
 Click here to view agendas and minutes of each meeting as well as other documents pertaining to Historical Planning.

 Johnson City Regional Planning Commission (JCRPC)